JulioJu/aspnetScholarProject/README.md

   To simply see all TODO, simply in ./ca.ruleset comment the rule `S1135` .

 * Add client-side validation scaffolded.

-* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome or Firefox, not IE, not Safari, no smartphones, etc.).
-    * We assume that the user will not try to change the client side app thanks Developers tools of the Browser.
-Therefore, if in a client side we have `<input type="number" name="xxx" />`, we will not `try` `catch` in server side `int.Parse(xxx)`.
-Like that, all fields `<input type="hidden">`are not tested.
-    Could be done in a future, therefore this kind of TODO as marked `TODO LOW`

 * ~~Todo: change `base.ViewData` to be strong typed (better when we scaffold with my script)~~